 Charcones, which translates to puddles, are some of the most amazing peculiarities in a few of the Canary Islands including Gran Canaria.
 They are pools formed from lava.
 No architect in the world can compete with the creative power of nature.

 Thousands of years ago, volcanic lava set into a solid state and thusly, created pools.
-On the island of Tenerife, for instance, you can actually find volcanic pools formed way back in 1706.

 Here in Gran Canaria, you’ll find lava pools mainly along the north coast.
 They fill up with seawater and as the huge waves of the mighty Atlantic are constantly splashing against the walls which are enhanced with wooden poles, they keep the water in the pools fresh.
 Going for a swim at these unique swimming pools is a truly grand experience.